AimanLakhani/NBA_Injury_Analysis/README.md

 # NBA_Injury_Analysis
-This is an analysis that I did on NBA Injuries from 2010 - 2020.
+This is an analysis that I did on NBA Injuries from the 2011 - 2020 NBA season.